Our Mission

 Members are dedicated to this initiative, not to franchise any particular program, but to carry out a mission to transform higher education to serve a longer, healthier lifespan.

-The collaborative holds meetings, events and focus groups to help postsecondary schools (from public and private universities, to liberal arts and community colleges) successfully launch a like-minded program designed to fit within their institutional culture.
+The collaborative holds meetings, events and focus groups to help postsecondary schools (from public and private universities, to liberal arts and community colleges) successfully launch a like-minded program designed to fit within their institutional culture and to help programs thrive.
 Sparked by the interests of the member participants, discussions cover topics such as program models and formats, practical strategies, budgeting, startup challenges and best practices.
 The Collaborative intends to incorporate shared resources and advisors, offer grant opportunities, and explore cross-institutional research studies to assess the effectiveness of these programs for participants as well as for institutions.

 ILIIE.png